The word judgment often times gets a bad rap, it is grossly misused and misunderstood.

-To consider making an opinion or conclusion about another human beings behaviours, their looks, the way they dress or how they live their life, is a despicable assessment of which you may no nothing about.
+To consider making an opinion or conclusion about another human beings behaviours, their looks, the way they dress or how they live their life, is a despicable assessment of which you may know anything about.

 Subjective judgments about another person would be a result of your own perception, rightly so, for what you see with your own eyes or hear with your own ears would be considered the mental impression of your Ego and we all know that our Ego loves to judge.

-Our Ego’s are ruthless and a force to reckon with, especially when it thinks it has the upper hand on the negative discernment of another person.
+Our Ego is ruthless and a force to reckon with, especially when it thinks it has the upper hand on the negative discernment of another person.

 An error of judgement by our egos is nothing to be proud of, where is the practice of prudence especially when you do not know all of the facts, to evaluate someone based on gossip, what a terrible misdeed.

 Judgement should be used when there is a need to protect ourself from people who don’t have our best interest in mind.

 Making a judgment call to exclude someone from our Tribe based on our intuition or a gut feeling, then there would be a decision for us to make based on our own judgement.

 Passing judgment on a job offer that doesn’t feel savoury, of course, we need to come to a sensible conclusion with some sort of considered judgment in this case as well.